polkadot-developers/substrate-docs/content/md/en/docs/tutorials/build-a-blockchain/simulate-network.md

    Note the following differences between this command and the previous one:

-   - Because the two nodes are running on the same physical computer, you must specify different values for the `--base-path`, `--port`, `--rpc-port`, and `--rpc-port` options.
+   - Because the two nodes are running on the same physical computer, you must specify different values for the `--base-path`, `--port` and `--rpc-port` options.

    - This command includes the `--bootnodes` option and specifies a single boot node, the node started by `alice`.